What is the best RNN-cell structure to forecast each time series behavior?: Experimental structure

-Before starting the modeling process, each time series data was partitioned into three subsets: the first 2000 observations were used to train the models in order to find the best parameters, the next 500 observations were used to select the best configuration of each model, and the last 500 observations were used to test the out-of-sample performance of these models.
-Each partition was normalized, then reshaped using the estimation window size (number of lags) and the forecasting window size (number of horizons) to convert them into supervised learning data (input-target).
-To find the best configuration of the studied models, we fixed some hyper-parameters (Table \ref{tab10}) and varied other ones.
-The process of hyper-parameter optimization consists in finding the best number of hidden neurons and the best estimation window size using the Grid Search algorithm.
-The ranges of values used to find the best estimation window size for each DGP are presented in Table \ref{tab11}.
-Each model's configuration (combination of number of hidden nodes and estimation window size) was run 10 times to test its performance stability.
+Before starting the modeling process, each time series data was partitioned into three subsets: the first 2000 observations were used to train the models in order to find the best parameters, the next 500 observations were used to select the best configuration of hyperparameters of each model, and the last 500 observations were used to test the out-of-sample performance of these models (Figure \ref{data_partition}).
+Each of these partitions was normalized, then converted from unstructured into structured data (Figure \ref{data_structuring}) by reshaping it based on the number of time steps $T$ (estimation window size) and the number of horizons $H$ (forecasting window size).
+Thus, we converted the raw time series data $(Z_t)_{t\in \mathbb{N}} = (z_1, z_2, ..., z_n)$ into a structured data $S = \{(X^{(i)}, Y^{(i)}) , i \in \{1, ..., m\}\} = S_{train} \cup S_{validation} \cup S_{test}$.
+Where $X^{(i)} = (z_i, z_{(i+1)}, \ldots , z_{(i+T-1)})$ and $Y^{(i)} = (z_{(i+T)})$ because we are handling one-time-step-ahead forecasting.

-Once finding the best configuration of each model, the training and the validations sets were blended to form a new training set on which these models were retrained on for 500 epochs.
-To evaluate the forecasting performance of the models the Root Mean Square Error (RMSE) was used:

-Where $y_t$ and $\hat{y}_t$ are the real value and the predicted value at time step $t$, respectively.
-And $n$ is the number of observations in the time series.
-The predicted values are computed as: